Nokutomaru/polishedcrystalfornitpickers/README.md

 This fork's goal is to "fix" small details that nobody else would care about, but make the game "literally unplayable" to me.
 Details such as: Steven without his Metagross, Cynthia without her Garchomp, Umbreon not being able to learn Knock Off, etc..

-## The current version of this fork is based on the 3.2.0 release with some fixes from 3.2.1 (commit d6a4e68).
+## The current version of this fork is based on the 3.2.1 release.

 ## Changes: